When, How Long and How Much? Interpretable Neural Networks for Time Series Regression by Learning to Mask and Aggregate: Introduction

 Consequently, no existing approach simultaneously provides (i) inherently interpretable predictions, (ii) annotation-free concept discovery, (iii) temporal localization, and (iv) ability to capture multivariate interactions.

 To overcome these limitations, we propose MAGNETS (Mask-and-AGgregate NEtworks for Time Series), an inherently interpretable neural architecture for TSER.
-MAGNETS learns input-dependent masks that identify locally relevant regions of each time series and aggregate these resulting masked segments into a compact set of concepts that directly contribute to the final prediction.
+MAGNETS learns input-dependent masks that identify locally relevant regions of each time series and aggregate these resulting masked segments into a compact set of predictive concepts, targeting regression tasks driven by discrete, localized temporal events.

 Unlike previous concept-based methods, MAGNETS does not rely on predefined concept annotations or pretrained foundation models.
 Instead, it discovers a compact set of human-understandable concepts directly from raw inputs, without any concept supervision.
 Each concept corresponds to a localized, mask-based aggregation over selected variables, jointly revealing \textit{which} variables matter and \textit{when} they influence the prediction.
 Predictions are then constructed as combinations of these learned concepts, providing a transparent and structured reasoning process that users can inspect and visualize.